The End – Sonja Švec Španjol

 The price of the advanced course is 400 € – 3,013,8 HRK

 Send your inquiry HERE

-I note that the workshops will be held with all current epidemiological measures.
 In the studio, 90% of the materials for painting exercises are provided.

 Thank you for your time and I hope to meet you!